 Classes take place at the international language institute (CIDEF) of the Université Catholique de l’Ouest (UCO), a recognized leader, since 1947, in French language education for students of all levels.
 Every year, more than 1,500 international students and teachers from over 60 non-Francophone countries are welcomed to the UCO campus.
 Thirty two full-time professors who are either specialists in teaching French as a foreign language (FLE) or have diplomas specific to the cultural options they teach (for example, Art History) make up the core pedagogic team.
 Most of the CIDEF professors have taught French in other countries so they are particularly sensitive to the learning styles of the international students with whom they work at CIDEF.

-In the three summer programs (Summer I, Summer II, Summer III) all students, at all levels take one course with modules in French Language, French Conversation, Project, and Tutorial.
-During the Summer III program, there is an additional module, which, at the Beginning and Elementary levels is Oral Comprehension, and at the Intermediate and Advanced levels is Civilization.
-These courses, at all levels, offer a total of 80 contact hours in Summer I and Summer II and 90 contact hours in Summer III.
+In the three summer programs (Summer I, Summer II, Summer III) all students at all levels take one course with modules in French Language, French Conversation, Project, and Tutorial.
+These courses offer a total of 80 contact hours.

 Fall and Spring Programs

 During the academic year, Beginner and Elementary students will enroll in 21 hours per week of French language coursework.
 Intermediate and Advanced students will enroll in 9-12 hours of French language coursework per week, plus an additional 6-9 hours per week (two to three courses) of cultural content courses.

 For more information on course organization, articulation, and methodology, please view CIDEF’s Language Course and Options Guide.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.